DFHack/dfhack/docs/plugins/spectate.rst

     Toggle whether to switch targets more rapidly when there is conflict.

 ``follow-seconds`` (default: 10)
     Set the time interval for changing the followed unit.
+The interval does not include time that the game is paused.

 ``include-animals`` (default: disabled)
     Toggle whether to sometimes follow fort animals.